 Critical Customer Requests have a different protocol (SOP) than any other request.
 While an all-hands-on-deck approach is too disruptive to the operation, making sure everyone is aware that a Critical Customer Request has come in goes a long way to expedite service to the Customer.

 When a Critical request has been received, it is the Service Coordinator who knows which person is the designated go-to person for Critical tickets.
 They can quickly alert them that one has come in, provide the pertinent information they need to engage immediately, and return to intaking the request.
 They will also inform the Customer and monitor the situation to ensure a smooth cradle–to–grave experience for the Customer.

 My Customer Responded-to Tickets:

 At any time, a Customer, Vendor, or Parts delivery may respond to a ticket in waiting status (there is a first time for everything).
-When this happens, the ticket is moved to the Ready to Be Resolved queue.
+When this happens, the ticket is moved to the Ready to Engage queue.
 This sub-widget serves two purposes:

 - It alerts you that a response has come in.

 - It provides easy access to the ticket by clicking on the number in the circle.

 All Customer Responded–to Tickets: